-Exchange students in Växjö and Kalmar are housed in "campus housing," but this does NOT necessarily mean that you will be housed on-campus.
-Linnaeus University has both on-campus dormitories and off-campus apartments scattered throughout the city, and they place exchange students where they have room available.
+Exchange students in Växjö and Kalmar are housed in "campus housing," but this does NOT necessarily mean that you will be housed oncampus.
+Linnaeus University has both ondormitories and off-campus campus apartments scattered throughout the city, and they place exchange students where they have room available.
 Students living in Kalmar will be scattered throughout the city of Kalmar.
 Students in Växjö are usually located close to campus, but again, some students may live throughout the city.
 You will most likely not receive your final housing assignment until you arrive.

-Housing is guaranteed at either location, however, students must complete the housing application by the deadline.
+Housing is guaranteed at either location; however, students must complete the housing application by the deadline.
 Failure to complete the application in a timely manner, could result in a you having to find your own housing.